johncowie/detox/README.md

   ;;     :value [{:type [:mandatory] :value nil :constraints {}}]}

 ```
-`mandatory` is a value validator.
+`mandatory` is a 'value validator'.
 We can make more complex validators by composing these value validators together.

 Let's say that we want to validate that a value exists, and then check that it is greater than 3.
 We can `chain` these validators, so that an error will be returned for the first validator that fails: